-For a high-level introduction to the service that is not specific to the REST API, see the Esri World Geocoding Service features page.
+For a high-level introduction to the service that is not specific to the REST API, see the ArcGIS World Geocoding Service features page.

 Reading the API reference